jdpclarke/Milestone-Project-1/README.md

 - **Bug 3: Footer not sticking to bottom on small content pages.**
   - Description: On pages with little content the footer was not sticking to the bottom of the viewport.
   - Fix: Added `d-flex flex-column min-vh-100` to the body, and `mt-auto` to the footer.
+- **Bug 4: Faint Focus State on Navigation Links (Accessibility)**
+  - Description: When navigating using the keyboard (Tab key), the focus state on navigation links is barely visible.
+  - Fix: Modify the CSS to increase the visibility of the focus state using a more prominent outline or background color change.
+- **Bug 5: Inconsistent Alt Text Descriptions (Accessibility)**
+  - Description: Some image `alt` attributes are too brief and lack sufficient context for screen reader users.
+  - Fix: Revise `alt` attributes to provide more descriptive and contextually relevant text that accurately represents the image's purpose.
+- **Bug 6: Potential Color Contrast Issues in Footer (Accessibility)**
+  - Description: The color contrast between the footer's text and background may not meet WCAG guidelines, potentially making it difficult to read for users with visual impairments.
+  - Fix: Use a color contrast analyzer tool to verify contrast ratios.
+Adjust colors as needed to meet WCAG AA or AAA standards.
+- **Bug 7: Lack of Visual Cues for External Links (Usability)**
+  - Description: External links open in new tabs without any visual indication, potentially surprising users.
+  - Fix: Add a visual cue, such as an external link icon or "(opens in new tab)" text, to indicate that the link will open in a new tab.
+- **Bug 8: Possible HTML/CSS Validation Errors (Code Quality)**
+  - Description: The HTML and CSS code may contain validation errors that could affect rendering or compatibility.
+  - Fix: Run the code through the W3C Markup Validation Service and W3C CSS Validation Service, respectively, and address any reported errors.
+- **Bug 9: Slight Inconsistency with Padding and Margins (Visual)**
+  - Description: Some elements have slightly inconsistent padding and margins.
+  - Fix: Use dev tools to check the padding and margins of elements, and make them consistent across the website.

 **Unfixed Bugs:**